Job prospects Accounting Technician in British Columbia

 Job opportunities in British Columbia

-The employment outlook will be good for Accounting technicians and bookkeepers (NOC 1311) in British Columbia for the 2021-2023 period.
+The employment outlook will be moderate for Accounting technicians and bookkeepers (NOC 12200) in British Columbia for the 2023-2025 period.

 The following factors contributed to this outlook: